CICE-Consortium/CICE/doc/source/science_guide/sg_coupling.rst

 (:math:`\vec{U}_a-\vec{u}`) is used instead of the full atmospheric velocity for computing turbulent fluxes in the atmospheric boundary layer.

-Please see the `Icepack documentation <https://cice-consortium-icepack.readthedocs.io/en/master/science_guide/sg_boundary_forcing.html>`_ for additional information about the data exchanged between the CESM flux coupler and the sea ice model.

 The ice fraction :math:`a_i` (aice) is the total fractional ice coverage of a grid cell.
 That is, in each cell,